Fiurs-Hearth/Resourcery/README.md

 ```

 ### AIO Usage
-You can create/edit frames live for all online players if you run the code as a GM like this:
+With AIO we can create/edit frames live for all online players if you run the code as a GM like this:
 ```lua
 local data = {
    templates={"basic_window"},